Code of Conduct

 Banners, Chalkings, Postings, and Other Public Displays on College Property

 As stated in the Academic Freedom and Responsibility Policy, membership in the academic community imposes on students, faculty members, administrators, and trustees an obligation to respect the dignity of others, to acknowledge their right to express differing opinions, and to foster and defend intellectual honesty, inquiry and instruction, and free expression on and off campus.
 These freedoms of expression extend so far as the expression does not impinge on the rights of other members of the community or the orderly and essential operations of the College.
 These are fundamental norms and expectations of expression for Swarthmore College.
-Banners, chalkings, and posters are subject to reasonable requirements on their display and may not receive authorization and will be removed when a violation of College policy occurs, when a banner, chalking, posting, or public display is inconsistent with the fundamental norms and expectations of expression for Swarthmore College, or when the requirements described in this Section are not being met.
+Banners, chalkings, postings, and other public displays on College property are subject to reasonable requirements regarding their display and may not receive authorization and will be removed if a violation of College policy occurs.
+Additionally, the College reserves the ability to remove postings when a banner, chalking, posting, or public display is inconsistent with the fundamental norms and expectations of expression for Swarthmore College, or when the requirements described in this Section are not being met.
 Some examples of behaviors that are inconsistent with our norms and expectations include harassment or bullying; threats, intimidation, or incitement of violence; disruption of College operations, and defamation or other unlawful invasion into the privacy of others.
-Additionally, students may not post an excessive number [no more than two (2)] of flyers on the same bulletin board or other approved location.
-Flyers may only be posted in designated spaces.
+Additionally, students may not post an excessive number [no more than two (2)] of postings on the same bulletin board or other approved location.
+Postings may only be displayed in designated spaces.
 All are encouraged to engage in the civil exchange of viewpoints, with the understanding that even where we disagree, we can still recognize that we are all valued members of the Swarthmore College community.

 In addition to upholding the norms, expectations and requirements described in this Section, the College reserves its right to restrict or limit the format, location and duration of any display in order to preserve the operations of the College and to protect the safety and well-being of the Swarthmore College community.